redpanda-data/connect/website/docs/guides/bloblang/about.md

 # Out: {"id":"wat1","message":"hello world","foo":"added value"}
 ```

+If the new document `root` is never assigned to or otherwise mutated then the original document remains unchanged.

 ### Non-structured Data

-Bloblang is able to map data that is unstructured, whether it's a log line or a binary blob, by referencing it with the [`content` function][blobl.functions.content]:
+Bloblang is able to map data that is unstructured, whether it's a log line or a binary blob, by referencing it with the [`content` function][blobl.functions.content], which returns the raw bytes of the input document:

 ```coffee
 # Parse a base64 encoded JSON document